 The proposed development meets the site requirements for the Streamlined Ministerial Approval Process.
-HCIDLA has determined that since October 15, 2009, the Property is and has continued to be commercial buildings.
+HCIDLA has determined that since August 20, 2009, the Property is and has continued to be a church and parking lot.
 The proposed development does not: (1) require the demolition of the prohibited types of housing, (2) was not previously used for tenant occupied housing demolished within the past ten years, (3) does not require the demolition of a historic structure and (4) does not contain housing units occupied by tenants requiring a subdivision.